dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 ### Set up Development Environment

-If you are a beginner with Cordova, please follow the guide on the <a href="" target="_blank">Cordova official website</a> to set up the development environment.
+If you are a beginner with Cordova, please follow the guide on the <a href="https://cordova.apache.org/docs/en/11.x/guide/cli/index.html" target="_blank">Cordova official website</a> to set up the development environment.

 ### Initialize the Project